Prime Cost And Why Keeping It Under Control Is Critical To A Pho Restaurant's Survival

 Looking at the formula above, elements such as sales and payroll should be readily available from your POS and payroll systems pretty much at any time.
 With respect to inventory, it should be done at least 2 times a week or even more frequently so you also have fresh food cost data all the time.
 Once you have access to consistently fresh data, it's time to use it to run your business.

 For most fine dining or sit-down/table service concepts, Prime Cost can run 60-65% or even higher.
 For fast-casual, quick serve concepts, Prime Cost should not exceed 55%, though I always shoot for 50% or even lower.
 So the Prime Cost formula tells us that, in order to lower Prime Cost, you can do any combination of the following things:

 - Decrease payroll tax & benefits

-Realizing that not all line items are created equal, the trick is to prioritize your tweaks so that you solve the issue with the highest positive impact or payback first.
+Realizing that not all line items are created equal, the trick is to prioritize your tweaks so that you solve the biggest issue with the highest potential positive impact or payback first.
 Without specific real case numbers for this exercise, I would generally (but fairly accurately) reason that decreasing 1) food cost and 3) salaries/wages would give me the highest initial payback/benefits.
 This of course assumes that beverage sales is not a big revenue contributor.